 G. General Secretariat of the President of the Republic

-ARTICLE 107.
-The establishment, the principles of organisation and functioning, and the appointment of General Secretariat of the Presidency of the Republic personnel shall be regulated by Presidential decrees.
+The establishment, the principles of organisation and functioning, and the appointment of personnel of the General Secretariat of the President of the Republic shall be regulated by Presidential decrees.

 H. State Supervisory Council